WanChen10/MNTSCC/README.md

-# Efficient Adaptive Nonlinear Deep Coding with Visual State Space Model
+# Adaptive Nonlinear Joint Source-Channel Coding with Visual State Space Model for Wireless Image Transmission

 This repository is the official implementation of [Adaptive Nonlinear Joint Source-Channel Coding with Visual State Space Model for Wireless Image Transmission].